-Fluoroquinolones, including NOROXIN, may exacerbate muscle weakness in persons with myasthenia gravis.
+- Fluoroquinolones, including NOROXIN, may exacerbate muscle weakness in patients with myasthenia gravis.
 Avoid NOROXIN in patients with known history of myasthenia gravis (see WARNINGS).

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of NOROXIN® and other antibacterial drugs, NOROXIN should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.